oopsla18llvmtwin/llvmtwin-ae/README.md

 # Getting Started

 - 11/July 00:51 AM AOE : The IP address of a sample machine is 147.46.219.145:8126, but it's compiling LLVM/Rust yet
+- 11/July 11:35 AM AOE : Having a problem in compiling Rust, finding out the reason..

 ## Prerequisite